• Home

 Make-Ahead Strategy

-You can make the peanut butter filling and roll the balls up to a week ahead, keeping the uncoated balls in the freezer until you’re ready to dip.
-Or make the whole thing — dipped and set — weeks in advance and keep them frozen until you need them.
+You can make the peanut butter filling and roll the balls up to a week in advance, storing the uncoated balls in the freezer until you are ready to dip them.
+You can also make the entire thing, dipped and set, weeks ahead of time and keep them in the freezer until you need them.
+Either way, they hold up well.

 Frequently Asked Questions